-Policy development goes hand in hand with the development of an evidence base of research and information.
+1.26 Policy development goes hand in hand with the development of an evidence base of research and information.
 The Evidence Base contains documents from local, county and national levels.
 National guidance is not listed to avoid repetition, given that the Local Plan has been produced in accordance with national planning policy.
-The evidence gathered from the documents has been employed in the formulation of the Spatial Strategy and Policies:

-Key documents making up the primary Evidence Base and available on the Council's website include:
+The evidence gathered from the documents covering topics including housing, economy, natural and built environment, climate change, transport, infrastructure and site specific matters where relevant, has been employed in the formulation of the Spatial Strategy and Policies.
+Evidence is kept under review and updated where necessary.
+All of the evidence base can be viewed on the Council's website.